AIR SOURCE HEAT PUMP

 GROUND SOURCE HEAT PUMP

-Combining heating and cooling into one convenient, versatile unit, Ground-Source Heat Pumps (GSHPs) are the ultimate in home temperature control, operating with 300–400% energy efficiency.
+Combining heating and cooling into one convenient, versatile unit, Ground-Source Heat Pumps (GSHPs) offer ultimate home temperature control, operating with 300–400% energy efficiency.

 Thanks to energy provided by the sun, there’s enough stored heat underground to heat an entire household—even during the harshest Minnesota winters.
 These pumps use this “free energy” by directing the heat indoors, using only small amounts of electricity, where it’s compressed into a higher temperature before being distributed throughout the home.
 In addition, when combined with an acceptable backup heating system, members can save nearly 50% on their home heating bill through the EnergyWise® Dual Fuel Program.

-To learn more about Ground Source Heat Pump download this brochure.
+To learn more about Ground Source Heat Pumps, download this brochure.